-No birthday, no buffet and generally no celebration or party without sfiha!
-These delicious little minced meat pockets with "built-in pine nut turbo" are the absolute classic when it comes to finger food in Lebanese cuisine.
-Small, handy and super deliciously filled.
-If you've known my blog for a while, you probably already know that I could eat my fill of these little bites on my own.
-Well ... "could" implies that I haven't done it yet - which is not right 😀
+No birthday, no buffet and generally no celebration or party without Sfiha!
+These delicious little minced meat pockets with “built-in pine nut turbo” are the absolute classic when it comes to finger food in Lebanese cuisine.
+Small, handy and super tasty filled.
+The recipe is simple and quick to make.

 By the way, sfiha are the counterpart to spinach pockets, which are also perfect as finger food at any party buffet.

 I wish you already a lot of fun trying and of course a good appetite!

 For the dough (you can of course also use ready-made yeast dough)

 - 500 g Spelt flour or wheat flour

 - 200 ml Water lukewarm

 - Dissolve the sugar in the water and then stir in the dry yeast and leave for about 5 minutes.

 - Knead all the ingredients together into a smooth dough.
 The dough should be kneaded for about 20 minutes.
 (A food processor will do a lot of the work for you).

 - Then cover the dough and leave to rise in a warm place for about 90 minutes.